Technical Overview & Methodology

 Core Goal

 The aim of ab initio powder indexing is to determine the unit-cell parameters ($a, b, c, \alpha, \beta, \gamma$) from a list of observed diffraction peak positions ($2\theta$).
-Brutus performs this task using a system-specific, exhaustive search algorithm.
+Brutus performs this task using a symmetry-specific, exhaustive search algorithm.

 The central assumption is that a small subset of the most intense, low-angle reflections corresponds to simple crystal planes with low-integer Miller indices $(hkl)$.
 For a given crystal system, the program chooses exactly as many observed peaks as there are unknown lattice parameters, and solves the resulting system of linear equations.